bluenviron/goroslib/README.md

 goroslib is a library in pure Go that allows to build clients (nodes) for the Robot Operating System (ROS).

 The Robot Operating System (ROS) is a project that provides a protocol specification to make multiple programs communicate with each other over time, exchanging structured data through topics, services and parameters.
-It was conceived for linking sensors, algorithms and actuators in unmanned ground vehicles (UGVs) and robots, but it is not bounded to the robot world and can be used anywhere there's the need of building streams of data (for example in video processing).
+It was conceived to link sensors, algorithms and actuators in unmanned ground vehicles (UGVs) and robots, but it is not bounded to the robot world and can be used anywhere there's the need of building streams of data (for example in video processing).

-The official project provides libraries for writing nodes in C++ and Python, but they require the download of over 1GB of data and work only through a cmake-based buildchain, that is computationally intensive and difficult to customize.
+The official project provides libraries to write nodes in C++ and Python, but they require the download of over 1GB of data and work only through a cmake-based buildchain, that is computationally intensive and difficult to customize.
 This library allows to write lightweight nodes that can be built with the standard Go compiler, do not need any runtime library and have a size of some megabytes.
-Another advantage lies in the possibility of compiling nodes for all the Golang supported operating systems (Linux, Windows, Darwin, etc) and architectures.
+Another advantage lies in the possibility of compiling nodes for all the Golang supported operating systems (Linux, Windows, Mac OS X, etc) and architectures.

 Features:
 * Subscribe and publish to topics, via TCP or UDP
 * Call and provide services
 * Get and set parameters
 * Get infos about other nodes, topics, services
-* Compile or cross-compile ROS nodes for all Golang supported OS and architectures
+* Compile or cross-compile ROS nodes for all Golang supported OSs (Linux, Windows, Mac OS X) and architectures
 * Compilation of `.msg` files is not necessary, message definitions are deducted from code
 * Standard messages are available in folder `msgs/`
 * Examples provided for every feature, comprehensive test suite, continuous integration